Cal Raleigh Player Props: Mariners vs. Yankees

-Cal Raleigh, with a slugging percentage of .323 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the New York Yankees, with Jhony Brito on the hill, June 21 at 7:05 PM ET.
+The Seattle Mariners and Cal Raleigh (.333 slugging percentage over his past 10 games, including one homer), battle starter Domingo German and the New York Yankees at Yankee Stadium, Thursday at 7:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Yankees.
+He had a hitless performance in his most recent game (0-for-3) against the Yankees.

 Cal Raleigh Game Info & Props vs. the Yankees